 Conditional Parallel Approvals

-In the scenario where you want a different number of groups to have an approval based upon the answers received on the form submission, Conditional Parallel Approvals provides the flexibility to pull in various Workflow Groups.
+In the scenario where you want a different number of groups to have approval based on the answers received on the form submission, Conditional Parallel Approvals provide the flexibility to pull in various Workflow Groups, Users, or Fields*.

 Configuring a Single Approval Phase